 In addition to applying this model, we further disaggregated Hispanic women’s wage gap into a white male premium and a Hispanic woman penalty.
 The white male premium represents the per-capita wage boost that white men receive over all other workers in the U.S. economy except Hispanic women, whereas the Hispanic woman penalty represents the per-capita wage disadvantage of Hispanic women versus all other workers in the U.S. economy except white men.
 Like the aggregate gap calculated above, both of these components in turn have explained and unexplained portions.
 (See Figure 3.)

-As the sample sizes of white men and Hispanic women are relatively large, the aggregation of the Hispanic woman penalty and the white man premium are roughly equivalent to the total gap, as well as the residual (or unexplained) gap, when calculated from directly comparing Hispanic women to white men.
+In log points, the aggregation of the Hispanic woman penalty and the white man premium is equivalent to the total white-men-to-Hispanic-women gap, and their relative magnitudes can be used to calculate the percentage point contribution of each component to the aggregate gap.
 Importantly, both models confirm the empirical evidence presented by Paul, Zaw, Hamilton, and Darity of the role of intersectionality in the labor market.
-Specifically, Hispanic women’s unexplained wage gap (31.3 percent, as calculated with our specification) is larger than the addition of the unexplained gender wage gap (17.4 percent) and the unexplained Hispanic wage gap (12.5 percent).
+Specifically, Hispanic women’s total wage gap (40 percent, as calculated with Paul et al.’s specification) is larger than the addition of their gender wage gap with Hispanic men (9 percent) and their ethnic wage gap with white women (26 percent).

 The intersectional wage gaps faced by Hispanic women of different national, educational, nativity, and citizenship subgroups